manisar2/manisar2/README.md

    Nice to see how the results match the equations.

  * <font size="4rem">[Neural Networks - What's Happening?
 An Intuitive Introduction to Machine Learning](https://randompearls.com/science-and-technology/information-technology/neural-networks-whats-happening-intuitive-intro-to-machine-learning/)</font><br>
-   Trying to explain how machine learning is a natural progression of conventional regression using the rapidly advancing processing power, and some of the neat small mathematical tricks we had or discovered in the last century.<br>
+   Multiple chapters.<br>Trying to explain how machine learning is a natural progression of conventional regression using the rapidly advancing processing power, and some of the neat small mathematical tricks we had or discovered in the last century.<br>
    This, while also shaping up the constructing ideas behind it from the ground-up - for the semi-initiated.

  * <font size="4rem">[Information Theory - Rationale Behind Using Logarithm for Entropy, and Other Explanations](https://randompearls.com/science-and-technology/mathematics/information-theory-rationale-behind-using-logarithm-entropy-and-other-explanations/)</font><br>